kkwong44/kkimages-api/README.md

 ![Kanban Board](readme/images/kanban-board.png)

 ---
+## Project Requirements

+This project has been developed using Python Django, Bootstrap and Deployed in Heroku.
+The following are the project requirements in order to run the application.

+* Django Rest Framework - a high-level Python web framework
+* Gunicorn - a Web Server Gateway Interface (WSGI) to run Python web applications
+* dj_databases_url - a simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application
+* Psycopg2 - PostgreSQL database adapter for the Python programming language
+* Pillow - Image processing
+* Cloudinary - Online platform to store images for this application
+* dj3_cloudinary_storage - Django package that facilitates integration with Cloudinary by implementing Django Storage API.
+* PostgreSQL - an open source object-relational database system
+* Django allauth - integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
+* Heroku - a platform as a service that enables developers to build, run, and operate applications entirely in the cloud.
+* Bootstrap v4 - an open-source CSS framework directed at responsive, mobile-first front-end web development.

+---
 ## Features

 The aim for this part of the project is to develop a backend for the KKImages application to serve the frontend to be developed separately.